github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 If the CodeQL CLI autobuilders for compiled languages do not work with your CI workflow and you cannot wrap invocations of build commands with ``codeql database trace-command``, you can use indirect build tracing to create a CodeQL database.
 To use indirect build tracing, your CI system must be able to set custom environment variables for each build action.

-CodeQL databases are created with indirect build tracing when you run the following command from the checkout root of your project:
+To create a CodeQL database with indirect build tracing, run the following command from the checkout root of your project:

 ::